 A Direct Earnings Attachment (DEA) is a method of debt recovery used by the DWP, HMRC, and some local authorities to reclaim benefit overpayments, including housing benefit overpayments and tax credit overpayments.

-DEAs are used to recover overpayments through your wages in regular instalments until the debt has been repaid and are a guaranteed way for creditors to ensure they receive the money they are owed.
-This can sound daunting, but you will always be informed of a DEA before it is applied and there is a limit to how much money can be deducted per pay period.
+DEAs are used to recover overpayments through your wages in regular instalments until the debt has been fully repaid.
+They are a guaranteed way for creditors to ensure they receive the money owed if they’ve failed to reach an agreement with you.

 DWP Debt Management, which is part of the DWP, is responsible for chasing benefit overpayments and will contact your employer directly to initiate the DEA process.
+They will also give you notice before any money is taken from your wages to give you time to settle the debt.

 How much debt do you have?